donkirkby/chess-kit/raw_rules/new_rules.md

 Start every game with a booster pack of cards to make your pieces better or hobble your opponent's pieces.

+If you want to start simpler, Adrenaline Chess removes the cards and hobbling.

 ### Equipment
 A standard chess set, a standard checkers set, and a standard deck of cards.

 The checkers must be stackable, and you must be able to stack a chess piece on top of the checkers.
 Coins or poker chips would also work, as long as they fit inside the chess board squares.
-You only need 6 of each colour.
+You need 6 each of 2 colours.

 From the deck of cards, use one card to represent each piece, as shown in appendix A. You also need two cards of each colour to represent checkers, so add